If you’ve already got a Google account (which most of us do for Gmail), you already have access to one of the best free tools available: Google Drive.

 You’ll see a list of all your current folders in Google Drive, hover your mouse pointer over the folder that you want to move the file in to and then click the Move button.

-How To Share Files
+How to Share Files

 One of the great strengths of using Google Drive is the ease with which you can share files over the internet.
 While you could simply attach files to an email, this becomes more cumbersome with larger files and folders.
 How To Email A Folder